xyaoab/PersonalPage/content/authors/admin/_index.md

 - Visitors
 ---

-Xinjie Yao is an undergraduate student at HKUST majoring in Computer Engineering and Business Management.
+Xinjie Yao is a master student at CMU majoring in Robotics, a special research program.
 Her research interests include percetion and planning for autonomous robots in dynamic environments.
-She is working as an undergraduate research assistant with HKUST UAV group on relative localization in Swarm UAVs.
+Her past experience involve localization, state estimation, human trajectory prediction, learning-based planning and system integration.